Conflux-Chain/conflux-doc/docs/trace_introduction.md

 }
 ```

+If a transaction itself is calling a contract (`to` is a contract address), this trace will always be the first one in the trace list of this transaction.

 `call_type` can never be `None` for `Call` traces.

-Note that `gas` is the "provided" gas for this `Call` operation, so the gas overhead has been deducted.
+Note that `gas` is the "provided" gas for the execution of the callee, so the gas overhead has been deducted.
 For example, it is `0` for a simple balance transferring transaction of `21000` gas, because the base gas cost (`21000`) has been deducted in advance.
 The gas cost for call-related opcodes (`CALL`, `DELEGATECALL`, e.t.c.) or the 1/64 gas reserve for calling are also deducted in advance during contract execution.

 ### CallResult